Size and Shape of Fuzzy Spheres from Matrix/Membrane Correspondence: Introduction

-Here we aim to develop some insights into the visual characteristics of quantum membranes.
-Knowing how something looks can be crucial for developing a physical intuition about it \cite{gilbert2007visualization}, a facet that seems to be lacking in contemporary high-energy theories.
-We numerically and analytically investigate the size and shape statistics of quantum spherical-topology membranes, called \textit{fuzzy spheres} \cite{madore1992fuzzy,arnlind2009fuzzy}, in the $\mathscr{D}=(1+3)$-dimensional spacetime of our universe \cite{pardo2018limits}.
-These objects were first studied as an extensible model for electrons \cite{dirac1962extensible}.
-We consider the ground state $\Omega$ of regularized membranes, described by the SU$(2)$ matrix model \cite{hoppe1980two,hoppe1989quantum} corresponding to a reduced Yang-Mills theory \cite{matinyan1981classical,feynman1981qualitative}.
-The ground state wavefunction $\Psi_\Omega$ can be efficiently approximated using the Rayleigh-Schr\"{o}dinger variational method \cite{rayleigh1907dynamical,ao2023schrodinger}, in a SO$(3)\times$SO$(2)$-invariant space $(U,V)$ parametrizing the membranes \cite{hoppe2023ground}.
+Here we aim to develop visual intuition for quantum membranes.
+Visual characterization can be crucial for physical insight \cite{gilbert2007visualization}, yet it is often underemphasized in high-energy theory.
+We analytically and numerically investigate the size and shape statistics of quantum spherical-topology membranes, called \textit{fuzzy spheres} \cite{madore1992fuzzy,arnlind2009fuzzy}, in the $\mathscr{D}=(1+3)$-dimensional spacetime -- the one time and three space dimensions of our observable universe \cite{pardo2018limits}.
+Historically, such objects were proposed as a lepton model -- specifically, an extensible electron \cite{dirac1962extensible}.
+Concretely, we investigate the ground state $\Omega$ of regularized membranes described by the SU$(2)$ matrix model \cite{hoppe1980two,hoppe1989quantum}, which is also a reduced Yang-Mills theory \cite{matinyan1981classical,feynman1981qualitative}.
+We approximate the ground state wavefunction $\Psi_\Omega$ using the Rayleigh-Schr\"{o}dinger variational method \cite{rayleigh1907dynamical,ao2023schrodinger} in an SO$(3)\times$SO$(2)$-invariant space $(U,V)$ that parametrizes membranes \cite{hoppe2023ground}.
 We show that, at such a low-resolution, when projected onto a two-dimensional transverse plane, the \textit{fuzzy spheres} manifest as ellipses, uniquely defined by their sizes quantified through surface areas $\mathcal{A}$ (or perimeters $\mathcal{L}$) and their asymmetric shapes characterized via eccentricities $\mathcal{E}_3$ (or {\it shape-parameters} $\mathcal{S}$), depending solely on $U$ and $V$.
-We then obtain the probability distribution of these quantities from the ground state wavefunction $\Psi_\Omega(U,V)$.
-We estimate the expected size $\langle \mathcal{A} \rangle_\Omega$, $\langle \mathcal{L} \rangle_\Omega$, and shape $\langle \mathcal{E}_3 \rangle_\Omega$, $\langle \mathcal{S} \rangle_\Omega$ for the ground state \textit{fuzzy spheres}, representing fundamental geometric constants of quantum membrane mechanics that significantly differ from classical theory (see Fig. \ref{fig01}B).
+We then estimate the expectation size $\langle \mathcal{A} \rangle_\Omega$, $\langle \mathcal{L} \rangle_\Omega$, and shape $\langle \mathcal{E}_3 \rangle_\Omega$, $\langle \mathcal{S} \rangle_\Omega$ for the ground state \textit{fuzzy spheres}, representing fundamental geometric constants of quantum membrane mechanics that significantly differ from classical theory (see Fig. \ref{fig01}B).
+All analytical calculations reported in this work have been checked using \textit{Mathematica 14.3} \cite{Mathematica-14-3}.